fildomains/fns-contracts/README.md

  1. A user commits to a hash, the preimage of which contains the name to be registered and a secret value.
  2. After a minimum delay period and before the commitment expires, the user calls the register function with the name to register and the secret value from the commitment.
 If a valid commitment is found and the other preconditions are met, the name is registered.

-The minimum delay and expiry for commitments exist to prevent miners or other users from effectively frontrunning registrations.
+The minimum delay and expiry for commitments exist to prevent miners or other users from effectively frontrunnig registrations.

 ### SimplePriceOracle

-SimplePriceOracle is a trivial implementation of the pricing oracle for the EthRegistrarController that always returns a fixed price per domain per year, determined by the contract owner.
+SimplePriceOracle is a trivial implementation of the pricing oracle for the RegistrarController that always returns a fixed price per domain per year, determined by the contract owner.

 ### StablePriceOracle